Engineering long-range and multi-body interactions via global kinetic constraints

 \textit{Acknowledgments.---} We thank Wenlan Chen, Xiangliang Li for insightful discussions on the possible experimental realization.
-This work is supported by the National Natural Science Foundation of China (Grant No. 12474214), and by ``The Fundamental Research Funds for the Central Universities, Peking University”, and by ``High-performance Computing Platform of Peking University".
+This work is supported by {Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2024ZD0301800),} and by the National Natural Science Foundation of China (Grant No. 12474214), and by ``The Fundamental Research Funds for the Central Universities, Peking University”, and by ``High-performance Computing Platform of Peking University".
 P.W.C. acknowledges support from the Max Planck Society.
 B. Y. acknowledges support from the NSFC (Grant No. 12274199), Shenzhen Science and Technology Program (Grant No. KQTD20240729102026004), Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2023B0303000011) and Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2304006, Grant No. GDZX2405006).

 \twocolumngrid